Wplace-lol/wplace.lol/docs/beginners/shop.md

 20,000 Droplets each

 Display your country’s flag next to your username.
 When painting in regions where you own the corresponding flag, you recover 10% of the charges spent.

+You can only display a single flag next to your username.

+You can buy as many flags as you want, and they do not need to be equipped (shown next to your username) for the bonus to apply.